msk-mind/luna/README.md

 # Data Processing
 Scripts for data processing

+## Config

-## Global configuraiton for datastore
+### Global configuration for datastore
 The Datastore class interfaces with a variety of backends, currently a NFS/POSIX filesystem, Neo4j and Minio.
-The class will preferentially pull configuration from '.datastore' first and then fallback to '.datastore.default'.
+The class will preferentially pull configuration from `.datastore` first and then fallback to `.datastore.default`, which only enables file-based storage.
-Here, you can configure the class to write data/metadata to your common file backend, a neo4j backend, and minio backend, if available or desired.
+In this file, you can configure the class to write data/metadata to your common file backend, a neo4j backend, and/or a minio backend, if available and desired.

-## Logging configuration
+### Logging configuration
-.logging.yaml contains configuration for centralized logging to MongoDB.
+`.logging.yaml` contains configuration for centralized logging to MongoDB.
 By default this is turned off.

 ## Steps to generate radiology proxy table.